Weiland (musician): 2021–present: Vices and You Can't Climb The Mountain In N.Y.

+In March 2025, he teased an EP titled You Can't Climb The Mountain In N.Y. which released on May 9, 2025.
+The EP features both Summrs and Part Time.

 Musical style

-Weiland's earlier music was notable for his signature usage of vocal effects like reverb and AutoTune along with the unique style of plugg trap beats that he used.
+Weiland's earlier music was notable for his signature usage of vocal effects like reverb and Auto-Tune along with the unique style of plugg trap beats that he used.
 This style largely contained elements from genres such as trap rap, cloud rap, and plugg music.

-In late 2020, he revealed he had transitioned from this older sound to a newer retro synthpop and coldwave esque sound.
-Weiland unveiled this sound with the release two singles and his most recent album Vices.
-It is also noted that the rapper drives inspiration from musicians such as Kanye West, Imogen Heap, and Daft Punk.
+In late 2020, he revealed he had transitioned from this older sound to a newer retro synthpop and coldwave-esque sound.
+Weiland unveiled this sound with the release of two singles in 2021 prior to his album, Vices.
+It is also noted that he drives inspiration from musicians such as Kanye West, Imogen Heap, and Daft Punk.